Supervision and Regulation

 Federal Reserve guidelines call for annual inspections of large BHCs and complex smaller companies.
 In judging the financial condition of the subsidiary banks owned by holding companies, Federal Reserve examiners consult examination reports prepared by the federal and state banking authorities that have primary responsibility for the supervision of those banks, thereby minimizing duplication of effort and reducing the supervisory burden on banking organizations.

 Inspections of BHCs, including FHCs, are built around a rating system introduced in 2005.
 The system reflects the shift in supervisory practices away from a historical analysis of financial condition toward a more dynamic, forward-looking assessment of risk-management practices and financial factors.
 Under the system, known as RFI but more fully termed RFI/C(D), holding companies are assigned a composite rating (C) that is based on assessments of three components: Risk Management (R), Financial Condition (F), and the potential Impact (I) of the parent company and its nondepository subsidiaries on the subsidiary depository institution.
-The fourth component, Depository Institution (D), is intended to mirror the primary supervisor's rating of the subsidiary depository institution.6 Noncomplex BHCs with consolidated assets of $1 billion or less are subject to a special supervisory program that permits a more flexible approach.7 In 2016, the Federal Reserve conducted 646 inspections of large BHCs and 2,525 inspections of small, noncomplex BHCs.
+The fourth component, Depository Institution (D), is intended to mirror the primary supervisor's rating of the subsidiary depository institution.6 Noncomplex BHCs with consolidated assets of $1 billion or less are subject to a special supervisory program that permits a more flexible approach.7 See the "Other Rulemakings" section for proposed changes to the rating system for firms with $50 billion or more in total assets.
+In 2017, the Federal Reserve conducted 574 inspections of large BHCs and 2,252 inspections of small, noncomplex BHCs.

 Financial Holding Companies